1. WHAT IS UNDER A TARP?

 - Get yourself a tarp.
 You can purchase one for around eight to fifteen British Pounds at the most.
 Once you’ve got your tarp it can give you an awful lot of pleasure.
 Throw it in your backpack and you’ve always got a shelter.
-There are a number of very cheap deals on Amazon.
+We love Tarpaulins Direct, excellent value, range and quality too.
 Don’t worry though, you can also use plastic sheeting that you may have lying around or similar.
 In fact we want you to improvise too.
 That’s also a life skill.

 - You may also need to find some string, bungee cords or other means of securing your shelter.
 It’s about getting a little creative.

-- You should also have a sleeping bag and ideally a bivi bag too if you’re heading outdoors in winter or extreme weather.
+- You should also have a sleeping bag (check the season rating) and ideally a bivi bag too if you’re heading outdoors in winter or extreme weather.
 You can often find them cheaply in Army surplus stores or online.
 Facebook Marketplace or ebay are often good places to look.
 Again this is not essential, you can make use of what you’ve already got, blankets, duvets etc, improvise.